cmwen/project-initiator/docs/vision.md

 3) Do you want shareable URLs in v0, or is that okay in v0.2?
 4) Any branding constraints (name, logo, color scheme), or keep minimal?
 5) Preference on license (default MIT) and telemetry (opt-in only vs none)?
+6) Which coding assistants should be prioritized for direct integration (ChatGPT, Claude, Cursor priority)?
+7) Should mobile experience support swipe gestures for section navigation?